hashdashx/docker-project/odoo/swarm/README.md

 # Odoo Swarm Deployment

 ## 📌 Note
-Before install and configure your NFS server at:
+Before install and configure your glusterfs at:

 ```yaml
 volumes: